Producer Registration

 -

 Producer exemptions differ in each state’s laws.
-All four states have a small producer exemption and exemptions for certain materials.
+All EPR states have a small producer exemption and exemptions for certain materials.
 Please consult with your legal counsel if you are unsure whether your company will be exempt or not.
 CAA is unable to provide legal advice.

 -